chloeiris/chloeiris/README.md

 - 👋 Hi, I’m @chloeiris!
 Here you can find most of the projects I develop 💗
 - ✌️ I'm currently busy solving a Hackathon and developing a Personal Project (soon you will see!)
-- 😎 I'm very excited about finding a job as a Data Analyst in a very cool company
+- 😎 I'm very excited about finding a job as a Data Analyst in a company where I can grow and make an impact
 - 👀 I’m interested in NATURE, SCIENCE, HEALTH, and everything to do with WOMEN, SOCIETY, EDUCATION, PHILOSOPHY...
 - 💗 I LOVE medicinal 🌿plants and herbs🫒, coding in Python🐍, movies and popcorn🍿
 - 🌱 My next step is to learn JAVA